the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-instantiation.md

 function List() { ... }
 ~~~~~~~

 Once we've defined a **component**, we can use it like an HTML **element** anywhere in our JSX.
-The element produces an **component instance** of your component, or in other words, the component gets instantiated.
+The element produces a **component instance** of your component, or in other words, the component gets instantiated.
 You can create as many component instances as you want.
 It's not much different from a JavaScript class definition and usage.
+However, technically a JavaScript class and React component are not the same, just their usage makes it convenient to demonstrate their similarities.

 ### Exercises:

 * Familiarize yourself with the terms *component definition*, *component instance*, and *element*.
 * Experiment by creating multiple component instances of a List component.
+* From the previous section: Ask yourself again what problems could arise if we keep treating the `list` variable as global variable.
-* Think about how it could be possible to give each List component its own `list`.
+  * Think about how it could be possible to give each List component its own `list` variable.